Greek Name and Pronunciation

 Allspice is sold in both powdered and whole form.
 The dried berries are ground to produce the powdered form.
 If possible, buy the dried berries and grind your own allspice powder.
 The dried berries retain their flavor and potency much longer.

-Both powdered allspice and the dried berries have a dark, reddish-brown color.
+Physical characteristics: Both powdered allspice and the dried berries have a dark, reddish-brown color.

 In Greek cooking, allspice is used in stews, tomato sauces for pasta, red sauces, and marinades for game, meats, and fish.
 Whole dried berry is an essential ingredient in pickling spices and is often used in preparing meats and fish.
 Use sparingly; the taste can become overwhelming.

-Equal parts ground cinnamon, cloves, and nutmeg
+Substitutes: equal parts ground cinnamon, cloves, and nutmeg

 Origin, History, and Mythology